Tugela Falls: Access

 At the right time of year, the falls are easily visible from the main road into the park, especially after a heavy rain.
 There is an undeveloped camp site and mountain hut immediately above the falls.

 There are two trails to Tugela Falls.
 The most spectacular trail is to the top of Mont-Aux-Sources, which starts at "The Sentinel" car park (through Phuthaditjhaba on the R57, approximately two hours drive from Royal Natal National Park via the R74, 90 minutes from Harrismith via the R712, or 80 minutes from Golden Gate Highlands National Park).

-Follow the path from Sentinal Car Park, up to the right of the Witches, toward Sentinel, where the zig-zags take their toll, skirting around the base of Sentinel, along the contour path to the chain ladder.
+Follow the path from Sentinel Car Park, up to the right of the Witches, toward Sentinel, where the zig-zags take their toll, skirting around the base of Sentinel, along the contour path to the chain ladder.
 Along the way, one passes the Sentinel Cave (tucked 20 metres above the path) and also the Gully, which presents an alternative route up, for those too nervous of the ladder.

 From the Car Park to the base of the ladder usually takes the average walker about an hour to an hour and a half.
-From the top of the ladder there is a well-defined path leading to the “Hut” and to the top of Tugela Falls.
+From the top of the ladder there is a well-defined path leading to the "Hut" and to the top of Tugela Falls.

 There are two sections of chain ladder, each of approximately 50 rungs apiece.
-There is also a choice of ladder; one without large “grabbing handles” (the left-hand one) and one with (on the right).
+There is also a choice of ladder; one without large "grabbing handles" (the left-hand one) and one with (on the right).

 Another trail to the foot of Tugela Falls starts at Royal Natal National Park.
 The easy 7 km gradient up the Tugela Gorge winds through indigenous forests.
 The last part of the hike to Tugela Falls is a boulder hop.
 A little chain ladder leads over the final stretch for a view of the falls rushing down the amphitheatre in a series of five cascades.